Star Rating: 4/5

-Jack (Leonardo DiCaprio – Revolutionary Road, Inception, The Great Gatsby), on the other hand, is a dirt-poor artist journeying in third-class.
+Jack (Leonardo DiCaprio – Revolutionary Road, Inception, The Wolf of Wall Street), on the other hand, is a dirt-poor artist journeying in third-class.
 After spending time in a variety of European cities, he is returning to America for a better life.

 Whilst on the decks, Jack spots Rose on the higher levels and is instantly taken by her beauty.
 Yet, it is not until Rose is on the verge of jumping off the vessel’s stern that they meet.
 Jack urges her not to plunge to her death in the freezing waters and she follows his advice.